02/18/2021 07:47

 required DOT drug and alcohol testing.
 Always remember to be responsible for

-your drug usage and to avoid any DOT prohibited drugs, especially when you’re on
+your drug usage and to avoid any DOT-prohibited drugs, especially when you’re on

 duty.